 Evolutionary genetics and genomics; molecular ecology and evolution; natural history; conservation biology; wildlife and fisheries management.

-My lab group uses massively parallel sequencing (as well as more conventional molecular markers such as microsatellites) to study otherwise cryptic aspects of biology.
-My graduate students work on a variety of questions in ecology and evolution, including conservation issues (e.g., eagle demography).
+My lab group uses massively parallel sequencing, single nucleotide polymorphisms, and microsatellite markers to study otherwise cryptic aspects of biology.
+My graduate students work on a variety of questions in ecology and evolution, including conservation issues (e.g., eagle demography and whale population structure).